mohamedhassanmus/prox/README.md

 ## Acknowledgments

 The code is based on the [SMPLify-X](https://github.com/vchoutas/smplify-x) code.
 The Chamfer Distance code is taken from [3d-CODED](https://github.com/ThibaultGROUEIX/3D-CODED).
+We thank [Jean-Claude Passy](https://github.com/jcpassyD) for managing the [Mesh Packages](https://github.com/MPI-IS/mesh) and porting it to Python 3 and .

 ## Contact
 For questions, please contact [prox@tue.mpg.de](mailto:prox@tue.mpg.de).